enaon/sCat-a/README.md

 ## Strong points:
 1. Battery powered.
    It is using an NRF52832, standby on 6x18650 batteries is about a Year.
-Real life usage with 4 cats allowed for 3 months between charging, 400 clean cycles.
+Real life usage with 4 cats allowed for 3 months between charges, ~400 cleaning cycles.
 2. Removable sand scoop part.
    The part that scoops the sand is one hand removable, easy cleaning/maintaining.
 3. Waterproof.